bendytree/browserify-shimmy/readme.md

 What makes `shimmy` special is that it also works on code in `node_modules`.

+> Shimmy is designed/tested with Browserify `14.5.0` but should work on any version.

 # The Problem

 Say you're using `react` and `react-dnd`.
 React takes a long time to bundle and to download,